Alan Mann Racing: History

 Alan Mann ran Ford Zephyrs and Anglias in 1962 under the entrant of Andrews Garage in British saloon car races.
-In 1963 he prepared a Ford Cortina GT under Alan Andrews Racing for Henry Taylor in racing and rallying in a quasi-Ford Team.
+In 1963, he prepared a Ford Cortina GT under Alan Andrews Racing for Henry Taylor in racing and rallying in a quasi-Ford Team.

-His team was included to run a Ford Cortina GT in the 3rd running of the Marlboro 12-hour, at Marlboro Motor Raceway, US, in August 1963 with the express purpose of winning its class, as Volvo was reaping publicity from a string of victories.
-His Cortina, driven by Henry Taylor and Jimmy Blumer, came second to another Cortina of John Willment Automobiles driven by Jack Sears and Bob Olthoff, which won the race overall.
-This made an impression on John Holman of Holman & Moody, Ford's top racing team in the US, who had already sold Willment a Ford Galaxie and this subsequently attracted more of Ford's attention.
+His team was included to run a Ford Cortina GT in the third running of the Marlboro 12-hour, at Marlboro Motor Raceway, US, in August 1963, with the express purpose of winning its class, as Volvo was reaping publicity from a string of victories.
+His Cortina, driven by Henry Taylor and Jimmy Blumer, came in second to another Cortina of John Willment Automobiles driven by Jack Sears and Bob Olthoff, which won the race overall.
+This made an impression on John Holman of Holman and Moody, Ford's top racing team in the US, who had already sold Willment a Ford Galaxie, and this subsequently attracted more of Ford's attention.

-For 1964 Alan Mann Racing became a Ford factory team.
+For 1964, Alan Mann Racing became a Ford factory team.
 The team ran cars in events as diverse as the Monte Carlo Rally and the Tour de France Automobile to the 24 Hours of Le Mans.
-Shelby won the Over 2000cc Division of the 1965 International Championship for GT Manufacturers with Cobra Daytona and Cobra roadster models entered by various teams, including Alan Mann Racing.
+Shelby won the Over 2000cc division of the 1965 International Championship for GT Manufacturers with Cobra Daytona and Cobra roadster models entered by various teams, including Alan Mann Racing.
 For the big Ford effort to win Le Mans in 1966, Alan Mann Racing developed a lightweight version of the GT40 with a light alloy body and other modifications.
-Five cars were ordered, but only two were built as the project was abandoned by Ford in favour of the MKII GT40.
+Five cars were ordered, but only two were built, as the project was abandoned by Ford in favour of the MKII GT40.
 Alan Mann Racing entered two 7-litre MKII cars for Le Mans in 1966, but despite one of them leading early on in the race, both cars retired.

-The team's red and gold livery graced various Ford models including GT40, Cortina, Falcon, and Escort.
+The team's red and gold livery graced various Ford models, including GT40, Cortina, Falcon, and Escort.
 The Ford F3L prototype was built and raced by Alan Mann Racing.
 Some of the best drivers of the period from Graham Hill and Sir Jackie Stewart to Sir John Whitmore and Frank Gardner raced for the team, which achieved substantial successes in many different forms of the sport.